 Jyväskylä has been home to TGR-WRT for the past eight years and by building a new development centre the Japanese brand aims to be “a good neighbour to the local community”.City of Jyväskylä

-The central Finnish city of Jyväskylä, which once again hosted the renowned Secto Rally Finland in early August, announced a collaboration with Toyota Gazoo Racing World Rally Team (TGR-WRT) and Toyota Mobility Foundation (TMF) to foster “a carbon-neutral, sustainable and diversified society” through community development.
+The central Finnish city of Jyväskylä, which once again hosted the renowned Secto Rally Finland last August, announced a collaboration with Toyota Gazoo Racing World Rally Team (TGR-WRT) and Toyota Mobility Foundation (TMF) to foster “a carbon-neutral, sustainable and diversified society” through community development.

 The parties signed a letter of intent and are planning to establish a new environmentally friendly development centre in Jyväskylä that will not only play a central role in carrying out TGR-WRT’s activities, but also serve as a base for developing “ever better cars” in Europe with a special focus on decarbonisation and emissions reduction initiatives.